-The contract can be made verbally, or in writing, by exchange of letters, by a formal written agreement, or it can be implied by the actions of the parties.
+The employment contract can be made verbally, or in writing, by exchange of letters, by a formal written agreement, or it can be implied by the actions of the parties.

-It can contain express terms and implied terms.
+A contract can contain express terms and implied terms.
 The essential characteristics of “employment” must be present.
 Even if there is nothing in writing, there will be a contract where someone is employed by someone else.

 Terms And Conditions